Umami apocalypse: baked cuttlefish crisps in Bangkok

 If at first you don’t succeed…

-Foolishly, I tried another.
-Perhaps I’d previously hit upon a rogue bad one, much like that green-tinged crisp occasionally found in an otherwise pristine pack of ready salteds.
+Foolishly, we tried another.
+Perhaps we’d previously hit upon a rogue bad one, much like that green-tinged crisp occasionally found in an otherwise pristine pack of ready salteds.

-Alas, the second crisp took all the saliva from my mouth and with it any hope of changing my mind.
+Alas, the second crisp took all the saliva from our mouths and with it any hope of changing our minds.

-The only green tinted thing on display at that stage was my face.
+The only green tinted thing on display at that stage were our faces.

 Further reading: Bangkok’s Chinatown – a real and rare treat